junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

  **Treatment:**

  Use mebendazole, albendazole, or pyrantel.
 For dosage and precautions, see pages 373 to 375.
-Treat anemia by eating foods rich in iron and if necessary by taking iron pills (p.
-124).
+Treat anemia by eating foods rich in iron and if necessary by taking iron pills ([page 124](#page-124)).

  >Prevent hookworm: **Build and use latrines.
 Do not let children go barefoot.**